corbado/example-passkeys-nextauth/README.md

 ## Usage

-Then you can run the project locally by executing the following command inside the `/complete` folder:
+Then you can run the project locally by executing the following command:

 ```bash
 npm install && npm run dev